This page sponsored

 While Kathleen has the wealth of information left by her grandmother's columns and some diaries for her own family's experiences, she is hoping to expand on that to gather information and also honor other pioneer families in this area.

-Dr. Antoniadis resides in Texas now and is commuting to Collinsville monthly to get the project formalized.
+Dr. Morrow resides in Texas now and is commuting to Collinsville monthly to get the project formalized.
 She has a local steering committee to help get an organization in place to carry forth the endeavor.

 For more information or to volunteer please contact kathleen@ebby.com.